List of Ubisoft subsidiaries

 Ubisoft is a French video game publisher headquartered in Montreuil, founded in March 1986 by the Guillemot brothers.
 Since its establishment, Ubisoft has become one of the largest video game publishers, and it has the largest in-house development team, with more than 20,000 employees working in over 45 studios as of May 2021.

-While Ubisoft set up many in-house studios itself, such as Ubisoft Paris, Ubisoft Montpellier, Ubisoft Montreal and Ubisoft Toronto, the company also acquired several studios, such as Massive Entertainment, Red Storm Entertainment, Reflections Interactive and FreeStyleGames.
+While Ubisoft set up many in-house studios itself, such as Ubisoft Paris, Ubisoft Montpellier, Ubisoft Montreal, and Ubisoft Toronto, the company also acquired several studios, such as Massive Entertainment, Red Storm Entertainment, Reflections Interactive, and FreeStyleGames.
 Ubisoft's studios often cooperate with each other in their projects, sharing different development duties.
 Assassin's Creed Unity, released in 2014, saw ten studios worldwide work together.

-Europe
+Since 2026, Ubisoft operates its studios under Creative Houses.
+They will focus on two segments of open-world adventure and Live service game experiences.
+Each Creative House will house multiple studios working on a set of the company's gaming brands.

+Vantage Studios

+Vantage Studios is a subsidiary of Ubisoft dedicated to the Assassin's Creed, Far Cry and Tom Clancy's Rainbow Six series.
+It consists of the main development teams of the three series and is intended to be the first "creative house" in Ubisoft's restructuring.